chetanmeh/meta64/readme.md

 ## Current Features

 * Basic JCR Browsing capability
-	- Tree browsing with ability to navigate around on the tree
-* Soft "Brandable"
-	- Rebrand the entire portal by entering brand name in the properties file.
+* Soft "Branding.
+Can rebrand portal by a properties properties file entry.
 * Login/Logout
 * Auto-login using Cookies
 * Signup new users (including captcha, and password)